Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: -adic Galois representations

-\begin{proof} By \cite[Theorem 1.1]{rousezb15}, \cite[Corollary 1.3]{rousezb15}, and \cite[Remark 1.5]{rousezb15} we know that either $j(E)$ is one among the two numbers in the statement, or the index $[\GL_2(\Z_2) : \operatorname{Im}\rho_{E,2^\infty}]$ divides $96$.
-In the first case, we can compute the index of the adelic representation using the algorithm \verb*|FindOpenImage.m| developed in \cite{zywina22}.
+\begin{proof} We start by proving the first part.
+By \cite[Theorem 1.1]{rousezb15}, \cite[Corollary 1.3]{rousezb15}, and \cite[Remark 1.5]{rousezb15} we know that either $j(E)$ is one among the two numbers in the statement, or the index $[\GL_2(\Z_2) : \operatorname{Im}\rho_{E,2^\infty}]$ divides $96$ and $X_G$ has infinitely many rational points.
+In the former case, we can compute the index of the adelic representation using the algorithm \verb*|FindOpenImage.m| developed in \cite{zywina22} (See the \href{https://github.com/davidzywina/OpenImage}{GitHub repository} accompaining the paper).
 Indeed, by \cite[Corollary 2.3]{zywina15index} we know that the index only depends on $j$-invariant.
-We now focus on the second case.
-Since $E$ admits a rational $2$-isogeny if and only if $\operatorname{Im}\rho_{E,2}$ is contained in a Borel subgroup, we notice that $E$ admits a rational $2$-isogeny if and only if the index $[\GL_2(\Z_2) : \operatorname{Im}\rho_{E,2^\infty}]$ is divisible by $3$.
-The conclusion follows. \end{proof}
+In the latter case, since $E$ admits a rational $2$-isogeny if and only if $\operatorname{Im}\rho_{E,2}$ is contained in a Borel subgroup, we notice that $E$ admits a rational $2$-isogeny if and only if the index $[\GL_2(\Z_2) : \operatorname{Im}\rho_{E,2^\infty}]$ is divisible by $3$.
+The conclusion follows.
+The second part is proved in the same way. \end{proof}

 \begin{proposition} Let $\faktor{E}{\Q}$ be an elliptic curve without complex multiplication. \begin{itemize} \item If $\operatorname{Im}\rho_{E,3} = \GL_2(\F_3)$, then $[\GL_2(\Z_3) : \operatorname{Im}\rho_{E,3^\infty}] \le 27$; \item If $\operatorname{Im}\rho_{E,5}$ is conjugate to the exceptional subgroup $5S4$, then \end{itemize} \end{proposition}